roopasreemohan/Netflix-Analytics-with-Genres/README.md

 🍿 Distribution of Types (Eg: TV Shows and Movies)

-# DATA COLLECTION
+# Data Collection

 CSV file has been taken from Kaggle.com for Netflix Dataset

-# TOOLS AND METHODS USED
+# Tools and Method Used
 **Tools** - Power BI, Power Query Editor

 **Methods:**